uport-project/ethr-did/README.md

 ## Set public attributes

 You can set various public attributes to your DID using `setAttribute(key, value, exp)`.
-These are not directly queriable within smart contracts.
-But they let you publish information to your DID document, such as public encryption keys etc.
+These cannot be queried within smart contracts, but they let you publish information to your DID document such as public encryption keys, etc.

 By adding an `expiresIn` value it will automatically expire after a certain time.
 It will by default expire after 1 day.